 Runner up: Nokia 7.2

-The Nokia 7.2 is close to being the perfect budget phone and it’s $50 cheaper than the Pixel 3a.
-The build quality is superb, the 6.3-inch screen may be LCD, but it supports HDR10.
-Perhaps the best part of the Nokia 7.2 is the software because it runs Android One.
-It will get fast version updates for two years, and security updates for three years, which is rare for budget phones.
+The Nokia 7.2 is close to being the perfect budget phone, and it can be yours for under $350.
+The build quality is superb, and the 6.3-inch screen may be LCD but it supports HDR10.
+Perhaps the best part of the Nokia 7.2 is the software — it runs Android One.
+It will get fast version updates for two years and security updates for three years, which is rare for budget phones.
 Performance is solid, with the Snapdragon 660 processor and 4GB of RAM.
-The camera is quite capable too, combining a 48-megapixel lens with an 8-megapixel wide-angle lens, and a 5-megapixel depth sensor.
+The camera is quite capable too, combining a 48MP lens with an 8MP wide-angle lens and a 5MP depth sensor.

 Best under $400 iPhone: Apple iPhone SE 2020